 Becoming an Instructor with the ORCC

-- Must have had wings for at least two years
+2. Must have been a MAAC qualified pilot for at least two years

-- Must participate as assistant instructor for one full flying season
+3. Must participate as an assistant instructor for one full flying season

-- Must have good knowledge of radio control, control issues, batteries and proper maintenance of RC aircraft and systems
+5. Must have good knowledge of radio control, batteries and proper maintenance of RC aircraft and systems

-- Instructors must have good general knowledge of aeronautical issues
+6. Must have good general knowledge of aerodynamics